Addison Fischer: Standards work

 From 1995 through 1999 he was a member of the Computer Systems Security and Privacy Advisory Board (since renamed the Information Security and Privacy Advisory Board), and was involved in issues ranging from privacy to cyber-warfare.

-He holds numerous U.S. and international patents.

 Conservation and environment

 In 2005 he began working with Dr. Jane Goodall, and her worldwide conservation efforts.
 He has been a board member of the Jane Goodall Institute since 2008 and Vice-Chairman since 2011.

 In 2007 he assumed an Advisory Board role in EPIC, the Electronic Privacy Information Center.
 Has been a board member since 2011.

 In May 2009 he was elected as a director of the East West Institute which works to resolve and prevent international conflicts through non-governmental diplomatic channels.

 In April 2010, he supported oceanographer Sylvia Earle and the TED Conference's Mission Blue voyage.
-This brought together in the Galapagos Islands 100 influential world leaders to seek strategic solutions to restoring and protecting the ocean.
-It was aboard this voyage that Oceans 5 was created.

 Awards

 1990: Outstanding Paper of the Year, A.M.Fischer, "Electronic Document Authorization".

 2000: Received the West Virginia University Eberly College of Arts and Sciences Alumni Recognition Award.

 June 2008: Awarded an honorary Doctorate of Science degree from West Virginia University and delivered the commencement address.

-June 2009: Awarded the Hero of Privacy Award by the Electronic Privacy Information Center recognizing his efforts to focus attention on emerging civil liberties issues and protecting privacy, the First Amendment, and constitutional values.

 2011: Awarded the Philanthropist of the Year award by Wild Aid for his work in Asian Tiger Conservation.